Hardtechno Leak: What’s going on – what is the Steer-Management/Instagram case about?

 • Legal situation: Are there legal steps, warnings, cease-and-desist orders, or platform takedowns?

-Additionally, posts circulate claiming certain artists have ended their relationship with an agency or have been removed from a roster.
-Such statements are extremely uncertain without clear primary proof – partly because websites/lists are not updated immediately, partly because regional responsibilities might play a role, partly because reposts sometimes are only graphic snippets without context.
+Additionally, posts claim that certain artists have ended their relationship with an agency or have been removed from a roster.
+Such statements are extremely uncertain without clear primary evidence – partly because websites/lists are not updated immediately, partly because regional responsibilities might play a role, partly because reposts sometimes only show graphic snippets without context.

-Therefore: "Seen in the feed" is not the same as "confirmed."
-And "many are talking about it" is not the same as "it is true."
+Therefore: “Seen in the feed” is not the same as “confirmed.”
+And “many are talking about it” is not the same as “it’s true.”

 Reddit & forums: early indicator, not verdict